 4) Follower Management: You have to follow the people who will be interested in consuming your content and be your customer.
-You can find them by simply inspecting your competitors and see who are these leads.
+You can find them by simply inspecting your competitors and seeing who are these leads.

 What are the best social media platforms to start with?

 I’d say start building a presence on Instagram, Twitter and LinkedIn.
 You need to stay active on forums like Reddit and Quora.
-Since Facebook organic reach is very minimal but you can start building a community group on Facebook.
+Since Facebook’s organic reach is very minimal you can start building a community group on Facebook.
 I’d create a group rather than a FB page.
 You can also build a presence on other social media channels like TikTok, Pinterest and so on.
 Just make sure if they make sense and are relevant to your business model.